opencobra/COBRA.jl/README.md

 ------------------------------

 >
-If you are novice to Julia, you may find the [Complete Beginner's Guide](http://opencobra.github.io/COBRA.jl/stable/cbg.html) interesting.
+If you are new to Julia, you may find the [Complete Beginner's Guide](http://opencobra.github.io/COBRA.jl/stable/cbg.html) interesting.
 In this manual, a working installation of Julia is assumed.
 >

 `COBRA.jl` has been tested on *Ubuntu Linux 14.04+*, *MacOS 10.7+*, and *Windows 7 (64-bit)*.
 Currently, all solvers that are [supported](https://github.com/JuliaOpt/MathProgBase.jl/blob/master/src/defaultsolvers.jl) by `MathProgBase.jl` are supported by `COBRA.jl`, but must be installed **separately**.
 The `COBRA.jl` package has been tested with `Julia v0.5+`, and requires a working installation of the latest [`MathProgBase.jl`](https://github.com/JuliaOpt/MathProgBase.jl).
 In order to load the COBRA model from a `.mat` file, the module [`MAT.jl`](https://github.com/simonster/MAT.jl) is required.